mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

 changed, Franco's architecture comments integrated, added example of macro use.

+2013.07.11 - Draft 3.
+Name change, made Aouda.X suit simply an example of
+an analogue suit rather than the only specific target for integration, minor edits for clarity.

 Introduction
 ============

 Purpose & Scope
 ---------------

-This document is intended to detail for developers of kim and other :term:`ERAS C3` components what ERAS's voice interface library is predicted to be needed for, relevant details about who is predicted to have those needs, and what features kim has (or will have) to meet those anticipated needs.
+This document is intended to detail for developers of the :term:`ERAS` voice interface library and other :term:`ERAS C3` components what ERAS's voice interface library is predicted to be needed for, relevant details about who is predicted to have those needs, and what features the voice interface has (or will have) to meet those anticipated needs.
 This requirements specification is intended to cover a software library and associated documentation.

 Reference Documents
 -------------------